MichaelMoroz/michaelmoroz.github.io/TODO/2024-9-01-WritingAnOptimizingTensorCompilerFromScratch.md

 Right now the only documentation is provided in the [README.md](https://github.com/MichaelMoroz/TensorFrost/blob/main/README.md) file in the repository, in the future I should made a separate documentation page for this.

 The window handling functionality and ImGUI related python bindings are still very few, and ideally I'd want to pass all their functionality to Python, I'd really want a helping hand here, as these libraries are pretty gigantic.

+# Problems left to solve

+## Compilation time scales quadratically with Tensor Program size

+This is something that I have started to notice with the more complex projects that I tried to do here, like Variational Monte Carlo or Neural Cellular Automata.
+The number of generated kernels there reaches hundreds, and for NCA sometimes even thousands due to unrolled iteration loop.

+While this wasn't really an issue for most of the simpler stuff, and its usually bottlenecked by the shader/c++ compiler, this will become a problem for more serious projects in the future.

+The way the compiler is written is still very sub-optimal, and more at a research-grade state at the moment.
+Some operations over every kernel require a complete update of the IR which clearly will make it scale quadratically.
+This is clearly due to me not having the required experience to properly write a good data structure for a compiler, so ideally this would need to be rewritten again in the future.

+## Some performance issue are not obvious without using a profiler/debugger

+While ideally I would have wanted the compiler to generate optimal or close to optimal programs - this is still very much not the case, and some simple things like using/not using reshape might change the performance by an order of magnitude just due to some reductions now being over one dimension instead of several and the compiler not having a way to optimize this scenario (this was a problem in NCA).

+This is mainly a problem of the compiler still being way too simple, and it can't optimize every single real edge case and will just prioritize fusing everying as much as possible.

+## Compiler tends to fall apart when trying to implement a completely new thing

+This was kind of expected to be honest, without a large enough set of tests it is almost guaranteed that it will fall apart at some edge cases, and the only way to fix this is just to make a whole lot of example projects which I'm currently working on bit by bit

 # Conclusion